 - Encourage the growth and viability of the Ohio School Resource Officers Association

-WHAT SCHOOL RESOURCE OFFICERS (SROs) ARE:
+OHIO SCHOOL RESOURCE OFFICERS ASSOCIATION

 SROs are valuable resources for their schools.
 They are trained to fulfill three roles.
 First and foremost, they are law enforcement officers whose primary purpose is to “keep the peace” in their schools so that students can learn and teachers can teach.